HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   </figcaption>
 </figure>

-The top ten highest impact tables starts with the `glyf`, CFF, GPOS, and `hmtx` tables.
-These contain the data for the Bézier curves that make up the outlines of all glyphs (`glyf` and CFF), OpenType positioning features (GPOS) and horizontal metrics (`hmtx`).
+The top ten highest impact tables starts with the `glyf`, `CFF`, `GPOS`, and `hmtx` tables.
+These contain the data for the Bézier curves that make up the outlines of all glyphs (`glyf` and `CFF`), OpenType positioning features (GPOS) and horizontal metrics (`hmtx`).
 This is great because these tables are directly related to the number of glyphs in the font.
 Reduce the number of glyphs in the font by removing glyphs you don't need and you will dramatically reduce its file size.

 Figuring out <a hreflang="en" href="https://bramstein.com/writing/web-font-anti-patterns-subsetting.html">what you need and what you don't need</a> is the hard part though.
 You might accidentally remove glyphs, or break OpenType features that you need to render text correctly.
 Instead of subsetting manually using, for example, <a hreflang="en" href="https://fonttools.readthedocs.io/en/latest/subset/index.html">font tools</a>, you can use tools like <a hreflang="en" href="https://github.com/Munter/subfont">subfont</a> or <a hreflang="en" href="https://github.com/zachleat/glyphhanger">glyphhanger</a> to automatically create a "perfect" subset based on the content on your site.
 However, be mindful whether the license of your font permits such modifications.